Do or don’t? Douching in BV, AV and yeast infections

-But, if you have an unpleasant odour or discharge or a diagnosis of BV, AV or recurrent yeast infections, douching to manage symptoms is not an unreasonable action for a regular person.
-Importantly, you may not have much healthy flora to wash away.
+But, if you have an unpleasant odour or discharge, a diagnosis of BV, AV or a yeast infection, douching to manage symptoms or treat the condition can be a therapeutic treatment and not damaging, but helpful.

 There are a few options for seeing what’s floating around your vagina, which can be helpful in determining what might be going wrong if there are issues.
 If your vaginal microbiome looks great, you can avoid douching because everything is in order.

-1. A comprehensive vaginal microbiome test (no doctor required for most tests, we love Juno Bio) which shows all bacteria and fungi/yeast
+1. A comprehensive vaginal microbiome test (no doctor required) which shows all bacteria and fungi/yeast

 3. A PCR panel requested through your doctor which looks for a limited number of microbes